CommandPost/FCPCafe/docs/developers/toolsandframeworks.md

 ### MarkersExtractor CLI

 MarkersExtractor CLI is Marker metadata extraction and conversion tool for Final Cut Pro.
-It is both a CLI Tool and API Library.
+It is both a CLI Tool and an API Library.

 Some of the core features include :